 PENALTIES: While you are traveling in Papua New Guinea,

-or imprisoned.
-Penalties for possessing, using, or trafficking
+be expelled, arrested, or imprisoned.
+Penalties for

 Papua New Guinea are severe.
 Driving under the influence

 laws in Papua New Guinea, your U.S. passport wont

 help you avoid arrest or prosecution.